-People with SCD who receive transfusions should be monitored for and immunized against hepatitis.
+People who have sickle cell disease and who receive transfusions should be monitored for and immunized against hepatitis.
 They should also receive regular screenings for iron overload.
-If a person has iron overload, the doctor will give chelation therapy, a medicine to reduce the amount of iron in the body and the problems that iron overload causes.
+If a patient has iron overload, the doctor will give chelation therapy, a medicine to reduce the amount of iron in the body and the problems that iron overload causes.

-At the present time, most SCD transplants are performed in children who have had complications such as strokes, acute chest crises, and recurring pain crises.
+Most sickle cell disease transplants are currently performed in children who have had complications such as strokes, acute chest crises, and recurring pain crises.
 These transplants usually use a matched donor.

-Because only about 1 in 10 children with SCD has a matched donor without SCD in their families, the number of people with SCD who get transplants is low.
+Because only about one in 10 children who has sickle cell disease has a matched donor without sickle cell disease in their families, the number of people who get transplants is low.

-HSCT is successful in about 85 percent of children when the donor is related and HLA matched.
-Even with this high success rate, HSCT still has risks.
+Blood and bone marrow transplants are successful in about 85 percent of children when the donor is related and HLA matched.
+Even with this high success rate, transplants still have risks.

 Complications can include severe infections, seizures, and other clinical problems.
-About 5 percent of people have died.
-Sometimes transplanted cells attack the recipient’s organs (graft versus host disease).
+About 5 percent of people who have received such transplants have died.
+Sometimes transplanted cells attack the recipient’s organs.
+This is called graft-versus-host disease.

 Medicines are given to prevent many of the complications, but they still can happen.

-If you or your child has sickle cell disease (SCD), you should learn as much as you can about the disease.
+If you or your child has sickle cell disease, you should learn as much as you can about the disease.
 Your health care providers are there to help you, and you should feel comfortable asking questions.

-Like all people, you or your child should strive to maintain a healthy lifestyle that includes:
+Like all people, you and your child should strive to maintain a healthy lifestyle that includes:

-People with SCD often tire easily, so be careful to pace yourself and to avoid very strenuous activities.
+- Being physically active.
+People who have sickle cell disease often tire easily, so be careful to pace yourself and avoid very strenuous activities.

 See a doctor right away if you have any of the following danger signs: